 - Time Diversity - Dynamic Investments are the first investment type to take advantage of a new diversity element that we call "time-diversity."
 While the company and asset diversity elements employed by both MPT and DIT portfolios only reduce risk, time-diversity reduces risk AND increases returns.
 This is why DIs can consistently produce performance like that shown in the above table.

 - Market Sensitivity - MPT portfolios are both "static" and "dumb".
 Because they utilize a buy-and-hold strategy, their value moves up and down at the whims of the market with no plan to buy or sell.
-In stark contrast, Dynamic Investments and Dynamic Portfolios are both "dynamic" and internally "smart"; capable of automatically changing the ETF held based on market price-trend of each.
+In stark contrast, DIs are "dynamic" and internally "smart"; capable of automatically changing the ETF held based on a periodic sampling of market trends.
 The introduction of market-sensitive investments and portfolios is a major evolutionary advance in the world of investing.

 - Trade Decision Objectivity - Financial experts will tell you that DIT can't work because it uses a buy-and-sell methodology, and people simply are not smart enough to consistently select winning investments.
 This is correct, PEOPLE can't.
 But DIT does not ask them to.
 DIs automatically signal trades based on a sampling of objective market trends, not on subjective human analysis and judgments.
 And history shows that the MARKET is a lot smarter at predicting future price movements than any one, or group of, human analysts.